brianblakely/slapstick-english-translation/docs/translation-notes.md

 The Japanese name appears to reference chewing gum.
 "Dentyne" preserves that naming theme in English.

-## ポロン PORON
+## ポロン PORON Debbie
-This may be a reference to the 1970s kid's show "Little Pollon".
-But that isn't a food.

-I found a pastry called polon created by a Japanese confectionery named West.
+The Japanese name may refer to a pastry or the show "Little Pollon."
+"Debbie" preserves the snack-brand naming theme in English.

 ## ラスク Rusk Biscotte
 This is similar to biscotti.
 "Biscotte" preserves